MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/dlp-investigate-alerts-defender.md

 - Filter by DLP policy name, tag, Date, service source, incident status, and user on the unified incident queue.

 > [!TIP]
-> You can also pull DLP incidents along with events and evidence into Microsoft Sentinel for investigation and remediation with the Microsoft 365 Defender connector in Microsoft Sentinel.
+> You can also pull DLP incidents along with events and evidence into Microsoft Sentinel for investigation and remediation with the Microsoft Defender XDR connector in Microsoft Sentinel.

 ## Licensing requirements